jrs-orellana/xenium2anndata-analysis-workflow/README.md

 ---

 ## Overview
-This repository, named **Xenium Raw Data Analysis Workflow**, implements a transparent and flexible pipeline for processing Xenium spatial transcriptomics data from raw output to spatial visualization.
+This repository, implements a transparent and flexible pipeline for processing Xenium spatial transcriptomics data from raw output to spatial visualization.
 Unlike workflows that depend on Zarr or aggregated formats, this approach uses step-by-step raw data processing for reproducibility and educational clarity.

 ---